Non-profit technology: Best practices/guiding principles for effective adoption

 A number of contributing factors have effected non-profits' ability to adopt information technology in recent history.
 Cutbacks in public sector services, decreases in government spending, increased scrutiny on the public sector, increased competition and increased financial transparency are all issues facing non-profit organizations today.
 Due to these issues, it has become increasingly important for non-profits to be aware of best practices and potential pitfalls when adopting effective IT practices in the public sector.

 Planning has become one of the most important practices for the successful strategic utilization of information technology.
 A 2003 study found that 79 percent of organizations in 2003 (up from 55 percent in 2000) had some sort of "strategic plan" specifically for the use of the Internet, tending to be "medium-sized charities with medium income and larger Web budgets, as well as those that set their sites up earlier and update them more frequently."
 Among the most important practices in IT planning are budgeting, training and staffing.
 A 2007 study from the Public Administration Review shows that the majority of nonprofits budget for purchasing and upgrading hardware (57 percent) and software (58 percent), as well as computer maintenance (63 percent), but only 36 percent budget for computer-related training.
 However, these planning methods receive only 9 percent of the budget after personnel costs are removed, which is of particular importance because 56 percent of nonprofits report that less than 2 percent is available for these essential IT activities.
-The amount set aside for training varies considerablydepending on overall budgets, making training a luxury for lower-budget organizations.
+The amount set aside for training varies considerably depending on overall budgets, making training a luxury for lower-budget organizations.